dmaharana/clone-git-repos-go/README.md

 - Support for both HTTPS and SSH repository URLs
 - Authentication support for private repositories
 - Parallel repository cloning
-- Automatic retry mechanism for failed clones
+- Automatic retry mechanism for failed clones (up to 3 retries)
 - Error handling for common Git operations
 - Branch checkout for all available branches
+- Configuration via INI file or command-line arguments

 ## Prerequisites